 You won’t find internet on the trail unless you pay for it, so a guidebook is great to give you all the information about the trek when you are not able to check our blog for tips & info.

 You definitely need some inspirational reading pleasure during your time in the mountains.
 We loved reading our books about Nepal and the Mount Everest because we always felt like we were part of the story because of being in the same region.
-You can find English books all over Thamel for a small price, but they are fake and sometimes not well printed.
+You can find English books all over Thamel for a small price.

 Charging all your electronic devices on a trekking like Everest Base Camp can get expensive (up to $5 for one full charge).
 And a lot of tea houses run on generators, so even that isn’t reliable.
 So if you’re planning to use a lot of your devices for documenting the trek, or reading on your Kindle, then prepare yourself beforehand and get yourself a portable USB charger.
 We support green energy, so our recommendation is to get a solar powered charger and to hang it on your backpack during the day.